Whether it's your first property or your next house, I'll walk you through the process.

 - Loan documents

-I'll keep you updated on the next steps.
+I'll keep you informed on the procedure.

 The Escrow Holder Will: